LiskHQ/lisk-docs/docs/building-on-lisk/use-oracle-data.md

 This page will explain how you can access real world / off-chain data using Oracles such as Redstone.

-RedStone is a data ecosystem that delivers frequently updated, reliable and diverse data for your dApp and smart contracts deployed on Lisk.
+RedStone is a data ecosystem that delivers frequently updated, reliable, and diverse data for your dApp and smart contracts deployed on Lisk.

 ## How to pull oracle data from Redstone

 To create a smart contract that directly fetches the latest data from the Redstone oracle, follow this guide.

-This guides uses the [Redstone Pull model](https://docs.redstone.finance/docs/get-started/models/redstone-pull) to fetch the data.
+This guide uses the [Redstone Pull model](https://docs.redstone.finance/docs/get-started/models/redstone-pull) to fetch the data.

-For an overview about the different modules Redstone offers to receive oracle data, go [Oracles > Redstone](../lisk-tools/oracles#redstone).
+For an overview of the different modules that Redstone offers to receive oracle data, go to [Oracles > Redstone](../lisk-tools/oracles#redstone).

 [Hardhat](https://hardhat.org/) is used in this guide to create the smart contract.
 In case you want to use Foundry, check out the [Redstone docs](https://docs.redstone.finance/docs/get-started/models/redstone-core#foundry) for instructions.